Updated October 4th, 2020

 We are, of course, subject to all applicable state and local orders concerning COVID-19 and will abide by them as well as USA Water Polo and SafeSport best practices and guidelines concerning athlete safety.

 The Lions are a USA Water Polo registered club, currently structured to accomodate and train girls in the 18-under, 16-under and 14-under team age groups.
-All of our players will have Bronze Athlete status with USA Water Polo, meaning they can play in any local or regional competitions.
+All of our players will have at least Bronze Athlete status with USA Water Polo, meaning they can play in any local or regional competitions.
 In addition, we offer Silver Athlete and Gold Athlete status, which allows national and/or Junior Olympic competitions.
 The Lions are part of the Midwest Zone in USA Water Polo, consisting of several states including Missouri.

 Coach VerMeer grew up in St Louis where she swam and played water polo for 15+ years.
 She graduated from Lindenwood University in 2019 with a Bachelors in Graphic Design.
 While at Lindenwood she was the captain of the women's water polo team, and an All-American water polo player.
 She has also played for Clayton Men's Masters team since 2016, where she earned the Masters Female Player of the Year in the Midwest zone from USA Water Polo.
 She is currently working full time as a graphic designer, as well as coaching boys Swimming at Parkway Central High School, and girls water polo at Ladue High School.
 She will be graduating in December 2020 from Lindenwood University with a Masters degree in Sports Management.
 She is very passionate about water polo, and especially about growing the sport in the Midwest.